twesigomwedavid/linux-and-R-intro/linux-schedule.md

 #### Learning objectives/outcomes:
 - Creating, copying, moving, renaming, and deleting files/directories

+- Saving output of a command into a file (i.e. redirecting)

 - Editing and viewing files

 - Using wildcards for accessing multiple files at once